-TNT Tile & Marble’s granite countertop is backed by a 1 year limited warranty.
-This warranty covers the fabrication and installation of the granite countertop.
-We will repair or replace the countertop if it fails due to fabrication or installation.
+TNT Tile & Marble countertop installations include a 1 year limited warranty.
+This warranty covers the fabrication and installation of the granite or quartz countertop.
+This covers your seams should they separate during the first year after installation.

 Care and Maintenance

 Acidic substances like wine, coffee, fruit juices, tomato sauce and sodas will not etch granite like they do marble, but they could potentially stain the surface.
 Cooking oils may also leave a stain if not wiped up.

 Do: Clean surfaces using a sponge or clean soft cloth.

 Using a specially formulated stone cleaner like, TNT’s 3-in-1 Cleaner, is recommended to keep your tops in the best condition and protect the sealer, but hot water will do for quick clean-ups.
 Dish soap won’t hurt your granite, but repeated or excessive use of soap will cause build-up and dull your countertop’s shine.
 For cost effective thinking we suggest buying a natural stone cleaner and using it once a month to restore your shine and use dish soap and hot water for daily cleaning.